lammps/lammps/examples/USER/pinning/readme.md

 # The Interface Pinning method for studying solid-liquid transitions

+In this example we will use the interface pinnig method to study a solid-liquid transition.
-This example demonstrate using a bias potential that can be used to study solid-liquid transitions with the interface pinning method.
-This is done by adding a harmonic potential to the Hamiltonian that bias the system towards two-phase configurations.
+This is done by adding a harmonic potential to the Hamiltonian that bias the system towards two-phase configurations:

   U_bias = 0.5*K*(Q-a)^2